 Optionally, the CMD network number can be changed dynamically while loading the module.
 To do this, at the console prompt type:

-Load Scmd /Net=xxxxxxx
+Load Scmd /Net=XXXXXXX

-In NetWare 4.11 this option will change the network number temporarily.
-Once we unload and reload without specifying the /Net option, it will reset to the original network number
+IMPORTANT: In NetWare 4.11 this option changes the network number temporarily.
+Once you unload and reload without specifying the /Net option, it will reset to the original network number.